vinodramasubbu/TAG-Approach-for-Code-Gen-and-Exec/README.md

 5. **Configuration:**

-    Ensure the [local.settings.json](http://_vscodecontentref_/0) file contains the necessary environment variables for connecting to the SQL database.
+    Ensure the [local.settings.json](http://_vscodecontentref_/0) file contains the necessary environment variables for connecting to the Azure OpenAI endpoint and SQL database.
 Create or update the file with the following content:

     ```json
     {